Bounded Dyck paths, bounded alternating sequences, orthogonal polynomials, and reciprocity: Abstract

 \subhead 1.
 Introduction\endsubhead {\it Reciprocity} is a much used term in mathematics.
 The immediate association is with the quadratic reciprocity law of number theory and its numerous generalisations and variations.
 In combinatorics, however, ``reciprocity" has a different meaning.
 The term ``reciprocity law" was introduced by Richard Stanley in \cite{\StanAY}.
 It refers to a situation where we encounter numbers $a_n$, for $n\ge0$, with $a_n$ being the number of certain combinatorial objects of ``size''~$n$.
 If these numbers $a_n$ satisfy a linear recurrence with constant coefficients then we may extend the sequence $(a_n)_{n\ge0}$ to {\it negative} integers~$n$ by applying the recurrence ``backwards".
 If it should happen that $\vert a_n\vert$, for $n<0$, has a combinatorial meaning as well, then we speak of a ({\it combinatorial}) ``{\it reciprocity law}".
 The simplest case of such a (combinatorial) ``reciprocity law" occurs when one considers the binomial coefficients $\binom nk$ (for fixed~$k$), giving the number of subsets of cardinality~$k$ of $\{1,2,\dots,n\}$ on the one hand, and $\left\vert\binom {-n}k\right\vert=\binom {n+k-1}k$, giving the number of sub{\it multi}sets (i.e., ``sets'' where repeated elements are allowed) of cardinality~$k$ of $\{1,2,\dots,n\}$, on the other hand.
 The most well-known non-trivial instance of this phenomenon is {\it Ehrhart--Macdonald reciprocity} for counting integer points in polytopes, generalised by Stanley in \cite{\StanAY} (see also \cite{\StanBI, Theorem~4.5.14}).
 As a matter of fact, a whole book has been devoted to this kind of ``reciprocity", see \cite{\BeSaAA}.
 For further instances of combinatorial reciprocity laws see \cite{\AnBBAA, \FoStAA, \LoebAA, \PropXA, \SpeyXA, \StanXA }.

 The subject of this article is a reciprocity relation that seemingly has not been noticed earlier.
 It is a reciprocity between {\it up-down paths} whose height is bounded from below and from above and {\it alternating sequences} whose elements are bounded from below and from above.
 More precisely, let $C_{2n}^{(k)}$ denote the number of paths with steps $(1,1)$ and $(1,-1)$ starting at $(0,0)$ and ending at $(2n,0)$ never passing below the $x$-axis and never passing above the horizontal line $y=k$.
 (These paths are also known as bounded {\it Dyck paths}.)
 It is not difficult to see --- and well-known --- that, for fixed~$k$, the numbers $C_{2n}^{(k)}$ satisfy a linear recurrence with constant coefficients in~$n$.\footnote{Equivalently, the generating function $\sum_{n\ge0}C_{2n}^{(k)}x^{2n}$ is rational.
-Theorem~\VA\ with $r=s=0$ shows that this is indeed the case.} With this notation, the first author observed that
+Theorem~\VA\ with $r=s=0$ shows that this is indeed the case.} This recurrence can also be applied in the backwards direction, thus defining numbers $C_{2n}^{(k)}$ for {\it negative} integers~$n$.
+With this notation, the first author observed that

 He posted this conjecture on {\tt MathOverflow}.
 In response, Stanley identified the number $C_{-2n}^{(2k+1)}$ as the number of sequences $a_1\le a_2\ge a_3\le a_4\ge a_5\ge\dots\ge a_{2n-1}$ of integers with $1\le a_i\le k+1$ for all~$i$.
 (See Corollary~\TB\ with $k$ replaced by $k+1$ for a formal proof; in his posting, Stanley referred to \cite{\StanAP, Ex.~3.66} and \cite{\StanAZ, Ex.~3.2}.)
 With this observation, and the observation that the determinant on the left-hand side of (\BAc) can be interpreted as the number of families of non-intersecting bounded Dyck paths, it is then rather simple to confirm the above reciprocity law, see the proof of Theorem~\TD\ with $m=1$.